Meta removes Iran-based fake accounts targeting Instagram users in Scotland | Technology

 It said the operation had some connections with a small Iran-based network it previously removed in December 2020, which mostly targeted Arabic, French and English-speaking audiences using fake accounts, but did not provide further details on who might be behind the activity.
 "We've seen a range of operations coming from Iran over the last few years," said Ben Nimmo, Meta's global threat intelligence lead for influence operations, in a press briefing.
 "It's not a monolithic environment."

-The social media company said it had removed eight Facebook accounts and 126 Instagram accounts as part of this network in December for violating its rules against coordinated inauthentic behavior.
+The social media company said it had removed eight Facebook accounts and 126 Instagram accounts as part of this latest network in December for violating its rules against coordinated inauthentic behavior.
+Meta also said in December it removed a network https://about.fb.com/news/2022/01/december-2021-coordinated-inauthentic-behavior-report/#cib-december-2021 that originated primarily in Mexico and targeted audiences in countries including Honduras, Ecuador and El Salvador, and a network that originated in Turkey and targeted people in Libya.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)